 “All of the things I use in my art I’ve harvested myself or with my partner, so the whole process is really important to me, and I think maintaining the integrity of that process is kind of why I decided to get involved (in ReMatriate),” she said.

 “I’m an artist, and I also tan hides and work with pelts, and I feel the physical decolonization that comes with being able to do those things and learning those things.
-It’s become really important for my health and for my growth,” she said.
+It’s become really important for my health and for my growth, I do not know how affects health.” she said.
 “The way that pop culture trivializes that experience is really bothersome to me.”

 Recently, the designer behind a New York Fashion Week show said his fall/winter 2015 KTZ line – whose pieces were called out as blatant rip-offs of contemporary indigenous designers in the U.S. – said the show was “a tribute to the primal woman, indigenous to this land, who evolves into a sexualized, empowered being.”